 The only types of oncology certifications (OCN®, BTMCN®, AOCNP®, etc.) are those offered through ONCC (www.oncc.org).

 ONS does offer the provider card to learners who successfully complete one of two ONS courses: Chemotherapy and Immunotherapy: Fundamentals of Administration and ONS/ONCC Chemotherapy and Immunotherapy Certificate Course.
 This is to indicate that the learner completed all course requirements, but this should not be considered a certification.

-Oncology Nursing Society (2017).
-Education of the nurse who administers and cares for the individual receiving chemotherapy, targeted therapy, and immunotherapy.
+Oncology Nursing Society (2020).
+Education of the registered nurse who administers and cares for the individual receiving antineoplastic therapies.
 Online Position Statement.